 Does Closing a Credit Card Hurt Your Credit?

-Your creditworthiness is determined by a mix of factors, including your payment history, current debt, length of credit history (the age of your credit accounts) and credit utilization, among other factors.
-Of these, credit utilization and length of credit history are both directly impacted by closing a credit card and the other factors could also be indirectly affected.
+Your creditworthiness is determined by a combination of factors, including your payment history, current debt, length of credit history (the age of your credit accounts), credit mix and credit utilization, among other factors.
+Closing a credit card directly impacts credit utilization, length of credit history and credit mix.

-Despite the possible downsides of credit card closure, there are some scenarios when it makes sense to cancel your credit card.
-Here are some situations in which closing your credit card account may be the best course of action.
+Despite the possible downsides of closing a credit card account, there are some scenarios when it makes sense to cancel your credit card.

 If your card has a high annual fee and you’re not using it enough to make the most of your benefits, then it may be worth closing.

 In some situations, it may be best to avoid closing a credit card account.
-If these reasons have you thinking of credit card closure, then it may be better to reconsider.
+If these reasons have you thinking of credit card closure, then it may be better to consider other options.

-The age of your oldest credit account contributes to increasing the average age of your credit.
-You may consider closing an old credit card simply because you no longer use it, or it has less favorable terms.
-However, a longer credit history can result in a better score because the length of your credit history is based not only on the average age of all your accounts, but also on the age of your oldest account.
-By closing your oldest credit account, it can potentially reduce your overall credit score.
+You may consider closing an old credit card simply because you no longer use it, or it has less terms which are no longer suitable for your finances.
+However, because the length of your credit history can include both the average age of all your accounts as well as the age of your oldest account, closing your oldest credit account could have a big impact on your credit score.

 If you close a credit card, it’s important to do so responsibly so you can minimize any potential credit damage.
 Follow this checklist of tasks to avoid issues with your credit card closure.

-If you have set up automatic payments for monthly bills or other expenses, be sure to cancel these recurring payments or transfer them to a different card before moving forward.
+If you’ve set up automatic payments for monthly bills or other expenses, be sure to cancel these recurring payments or transfer them to a different card before moving forward.
 Update your payment information as soon as possible to avoid any late fees.

 Contact your card issuer’s customer support and let them know you want to close the account.
 If you’re reaching out via chat or a phone call, request a written acknowledgment and ask for them to note that the account closure was requested by you rather than the lender.

 You will want to check your credit reports around 30 days after you have requested a credit card closure.
 Check to confirm that the report states that the closure was at the cardholder’s behest.
-If you find any incorrect information in your report, contact the credit bureaus to have the discrepancies resolved.
+If you find any incorrect information in your report, contact the credit bureaus (as well as the lender) to have the discrepancies resolved.

 Can you close a credit card with a balance?

-Yes, you can close a credit card with a balance, but you will still be responsible for the balance.
-The debt may continue to accrue interest, and if not paid, could eventually go into collections and possibly become a charge-off.
-At that point, you may be able to negotiate the debt.
+Yes, you can close a credit card with a balance, but you will still be responsible for paying it.
+The debt may continue to accrue interest, and if not paid, could eventually become a charge-off.
+At that point, it may be sold to a collection agency.

-How do you keep the credit utilization ratio down?
+How do you keep the credit utilization ratio low?

 To keep overall credit utilization low, try to pay off the balances of your credit cards or keep the outstanding balances as low as possible.